 The partnership of MVRPC and other regional agencies has successfully obtained over $61.3 million dollars in federal funding, through this process.
 Click for a list of regionally significant projects awarded over the last several years.

 MVRPC is the lead agency for Transportation projects and Government Services projects.
 The Transportation projects and Government Services projects are reviewed by review panels which categorize the proposed projects by the importance of the project and the impact the proposed project will have in the overall area.
 The list of projects is then sent to the MVRPC Board structure for final review and adoption and submittal to the Dayton Regional Priority and Advocacy Committee.

 The Dayton Regional Priority Development and Advocacy Committee presents the approved project list to the Dayton region federal legislative delegations.
 Project sponsors who agree to participate in the process are expected to support overall project categorization.

-The latest Priority Development and Advocacy Committee (PDAC) project solicitation began on September 23, 2019 and applications were due to Dayton Development Coalition and MVRPC by November 1, 2019.
-MVRPC received four Transportation and three Government Services PDAC applications by our November 1, 2019 deadline, which are listed below:
+The latest Priority Development and Advocacy Committee (PDAC) project solicitation began on September 28, 2020 and applications were due to Dayton Development Coalition and MVRPC by November 6, 2020.
+MVRPC received three Transportation and three Government Services PDAC applications by our November 6, 2020 deadline, which are listed below

 - I-675/Grange Hall Road Interchange Project